Clicking on the Batch tab will take you to the Batch window. In this window, you can:

+can save tracks for several albums at a time.
 Select the albums you want to save and then click on the Save Tracks button.
-The process may take a while, although VinylStudio will skip any tracks that have been saved before (unless they have changed).
-To force VinylStudio to save all tracks regardless, check the 'Always save tracks, even if saved before' box.
-You can also save individual tracks by selecting Save Track As from the Track menu in the Split Tracks window.
+The process may take a while, although VinylStudio will skip any tracks that have been saved before (unless they have changed) if you ask it to.

-Tip: to select several albums in a block, click on the first (make sure it is ticked) and then shift-click on the last.[ Top ]
+Tip: to select several albums at once, click on the first (make sure it is ticked) and then shift-click on the last.[ Top ]

-To copy tracks to an iPod, iPad or iPhone, use iTunes.
+To copy tracks to an iPod, iPad or iPhone, use .
 You will need to save your tracks first as described above.

 To copy tracks to an MP3 player, first save them as MP3 files as described above.
 Then plug your MP3 player (or memory stick) into a USB port and click on the Copy to Player button.
 VinylStudio then displays the following dialog: